Its-a-bit-random/Toasty/docs/Guide/Dependencies.md

 :::warning
 Toasty puts priority on loading dependencies in the right order.
 So if your singleton has a `LoadOrder` of 2 and one of its dependencies has a `LoadOrder` = 3, that dependency will still be started before, ignoring the `LoadOrder`.

+At some point in the future this may become config to change how this works but for now this is how Toasty handles it.
 :::